petenelson/wp-rest-api-log/readme.md

 ## Upgrade Notice ##

-### v1.6.7 March 31, 2019 ###
+### v1.6.8 October 30, 2020 ###
-* Added admin notice about running the plugin on a production server
-* Set the default purge days to 7
-* Updated clipboard.js version
+* Updated the Purge All Entries functionality in the admin to purge batches of 25 at a time.
+* Added progress bar to purge CLI command

 ## Frequently Asked Questions ##